DefinitelyRealGameCompany/toy-azure-game-platform-orchestrator/REPO-TODO.md

 - Bring verbosity into log files (optionally?)
 - Switch from using ACA example to using modules explicitly
 - Ensure failfast and reported failures
+- Add "universe registry" support for local or remote handles